 Editor-In-Chief: Meghana Dharmapuri

 Club E-Mail: firstname.lastname@example.org

 The MIT Post has its fingers in a lot of pies.
-It is MIT Manipal’s official Student run Media Body and Communications office, working directly under the purview of the Student Council and the Department of Student Welfare of the college with the sole aim of keeping the average MITian informed of everything that happens in campus.
+It is MIT Manipal’s official student-run Media Body and Communications office, working directly under the purview of the Student Council and the Department of Student Welfare of the college with the sole aim of keeping the average MITian informed of everything that happens on campus.
 They act as the direct link between the Administration, Student Council, the various clubs and student bodies in MIT, and every student in the campus.
-Besides doing everything you see on the website, The Post also publishes a semesterly magazine, frequent live blog coverage of important events, interviews with eminent personalities who visit Manipal, and Newsletters during fests and various other formats of mainstream broadcasting.
-But over everything else, the Post exists for helping the MITian.
+Besides doing everything you see on the website, The Post also publishes a yearly magazine, frequent live blog coverage of important events, interviews with eminent personalities who visit Manipal, and newsletters during fests, and various other formats of mainstream broadcasting.
+But over everything else, the Post exists to reach and help every single MITian.

-The Post promises a staff member a shot at getting heard and making a difference to this campus.
-The Post is looking for the inquisitive, the observational, and the feisty ones working in departments of Writing and Reporting, Art, Graphic Design, and Tech.
+The Post promises each staff member a shot at being heard and making a difference to this campus and what lies beyond.
+It looks for the inquisitive, the observant, and the feisty—working in departments of Writing and Reporting, Art, Graphic Design, and Tech.

 The Editorial Board